BretFisher/multi-platform-docker-build/README.md

 There are still inconsistencies we need to deal with.
 This problem rears its ugly head when you're trying to download pre-built binaries of various tools and dependencies (GitHub, etc.) that don't use a package manager (apt, yum, brew, apk, etc.).
-Download URL's are inconsistently named, and expect some sort of kernel and architecture combo in the file name.
+Download URLs are inconsistently named, and expect some sort of kernel and architecture combo in the file name.
 No one seems to agree on common file naming.

 Using `uname -m` won't work for all architectures, as the name changes based on where it's running.
 For example, with